B2.2 Recall and demonstrate multiplication facts for 1 × 1 to 10 × 10 and related division facts.

 Five Facts

-Students who have experience counting by fives and identifying the five fact patterns on a hundreds chart ususally do not have difficulty learning the five facts.
+Students who have experience counting by fives and identifying the five fact patterns on a hundreds chart usually do not have difficulty learning the five facts.
 A wide variety of songs, poems, and storybooks based on fives are available that will support learning this strategy.

 Add One More Set

 If the student knows \(6\; \times \;7\; = \;42\), then they can figure out \(6\; \times \;8\) by adding one more 6 to the 42 to make 48 .
-This strategy is especially useful for the multiplication table of six, which can be difficult.
-If the multiplication table of five is well retained, students figure out the multiplication table of six by simply adding one more of the factores in each case.
+This strategy is especially useful for the multiplication facts of 6, which can be difficult to recall.
+If the multiplication facts of 5 are well retained, students figure out the multiplication facts of 6 by simply adding one more group of the factor that is not the 6.
 For example, if \(5\; \times \;7\; = \;35\), then \(6\; \times \;7\) is simply 35 plus one more 7, or 42.
 (Van de Walle and Folk, 2005, p.
 152).
 Similarly, if the student needs to find the product of \(8\; \times \;7\) and knows that \(8\; \times \;8\; = \;64\), they can use the same strategy in reverse, that is, subtract 8 from 64 to get 56.

-The Table of 9
+The Facts of 9

-Students often learn the multiplication table of ten quite easily because they learn to count by tens at an early age.
-Once they know the table of ten, they can relate it to the table of nine by calculating the related ten times fact and then subtracting one more of the factors.
-For instance, if 10 x 8 is 80, so \(9\; \times \;8\) is 80 less one 8, or 72.
+Students often learn the multiplication facts of 10 quite easily because they learn to count by tens at an early age.
+Once they know the facts of 10, they can relate it to the multiplication facts of 9 by calculating the related ten times fact and then subtracting one of the group of the factor that is not the 9.
+For instance, if \(10\; \times \;8\) is 80, then \(9\; \times \;8\) is 80 less one 8, or 72.

-Teachers can help students recognize some of the patterns in the table of 9.
-For instance, all the digits in the products are equal to 9 if they are added \(\left( {5\; \times \;9\; = \;45;\;4\; + \;5\; = \;9} \right)\), and the tens in the product are always one less than the multiplier.
-For instance, in \(6\; \times \;9\; = \;54\), the tens digit is 1 less than the multiplier of 6 (so 5) and the sum of the two digits in the product (5 and 4) is 9.
-Students who conceptually understand the table of 9 but who fail to retain the actual facts may benefit from learning the finger patterns, as shown below.
+- the tens in the product are always one less than the multiplier.
+For instance, in \(6\; \times \;9\; = \;54\), the tens digit is 1 less than the multiplier of 6 (so 5), and the sum of the two digits in the product (5 and 4) is 9.

 Some students find this kinesthetic method useful for remembering the table of 9.
 Students are asked to hold out their hands with their palms facing away from them.
 Their fingers ( (beginning at the left little finger) are numbered from 1 to 10 (A).
 The finger that represents the multiplier of nine is folded down.
 If multiplying 9 x 4, the fourth finger is folded down (B).
 The number of fingers to the left of the folded finger represents the tens digit.
 The number of fingers to the right of the folded finger represents the ones (C).
 So, in this instance, there are 3 fingers to the left of the four, representing 30, and 6 fingers to the right of the 4, representing 6, for a total answer of 36.